Brain injury - dischargeHead injury - discharge; Head trauma - discharge; Contusion - discharge; Shaken baby syndrome - discharge

 Diet and Swallowing

 Some people with brain injuries forget about eating.
-If so, help them learn to add extra calories.
-Talk with your doctor if the person is a child.
-Children need to get enough calories and nutrition to grow.
+If so, help them learn to add extra calories .
+Talk with the provider if the person is a child.
+Children need to get enough calories and nutrition to grow .
+Ask the provider if you need the advice of a dietitian.

 If the person with the brain injury has problems with swallowing, help them follow any special diet that makes eating safer.
-Ask your doctor what the signs of swallowing problems are.
+Ask the provider what the signs of swallowing problems are.
 Learn tips to make feeding and swallowing easier and safer.

 Tips for Daily Life